 These cost around $200, and can be found at RV stores or online.
 The Flojet is one good option, and this pump from Shurflo is slightly cheaper.
 Newer and more expensive RVs usually come with this feature.

 As mentioned, clear elbow pipe connections can be helpful for determining when your tanks are empty and when they’re clean.
-These are cheap and can be purchased from places like Home Depot.
+These are cheap and can be purchased from places like Amazon.
 Here is one cheap option.